 - But at Pentecost, God became available to dwell in man!

 Paul encourages us to be filled to all the fullness of God and to be filled with the Spirit.
 In Ephesians 5:18, he says: “And do not be drunk with wine, in which is dissipation; but be filled with the Spirit.”
 That can be translated, “be being filled.”
 That is a process.
 In my life, it is a constant process.
 The secret of “being filled” is simply this: we must live in instant confession of any sin in which the Holy Spirit brings conviction and respond in instant obedience to what the Holy Spirit reveals to us.
-Simply put, we confess and we obey.
+Simply put, we submit, trust, and obey.
 “Delayed obedience” is “disobedience.”

 Dear reader, please don’t think of the Holy Spirit working only in extraordinary ways or in major events.
-The Holy Spirit clothes us with Himself!
+The Holy Spirit clothes us with himself!
 He is in us, around us, behind us, beside us, before us, under us, over us, through us.
 What more do we need?

 Dear Father, I need you.
 I acknowledge that I have sinned against you by directing my own life.
 I thank you that you have forgiven my sins through Christ’s death on the cross for me.
-I now invite Christ to again take His place on the throne of my life.
+I now invite Christ to again take his place on the throne of my life.
 Fill me with the Holy Spirit as you commanded me to be filled, and as you promised in your Word that you would do if I asked in faith.
 I pray this in the name of Jesus.
 As an expression of my faith, I thank you for directing my life and for filling me with the Holy Spirit.
 Amen.